johnpuddephatt/zerowaste/src/posts/2021-01-05-five-signs-of-hope-from-2020-that-were-taking-into-2021.md

 ---
 Let's face it.
 It can be hard to feel positive at the moment.
 And it can be hard to think about anything other than Coronavirus, and how we’re going to get through this.

-But with a tough few weeks ahead, on top of a tough old year, we wanted to reflect on some of the good stuff too - and think back to some of the things that we saw as positives in our work at Zero Waste Leeds during 2020 - and which we think we can build on, together, during 2021.
+But with a difficult few weeks ahead, on top of an incredibly challenging year, we wanted to reflect on some of the good stuff too - and think back to some of the things that we saw as positives in our work at Zero Waste Leeds during 2020 - and which we think we can build on, together, during 2021.

 # The power of community